|

 Just like a wind-up toy, Dayton promptly returned the greeting and

-exited the bathroom as if it had just been yesterday.
-It was in
+exited the bathroom as if it had been just yesterday.
+In fact, it

 56.